SFDO-Tooling/Metecho/CONTRIBUTING.rst

 When you change Python or JS dependencies, you will need to rebuild the Docker images, as we store dependencies in the images for speed: ``make build``.

+Docker caches each command in the `Dockerfile <Dockerfile>`_ as its own layer.
+If you change the Dockerfile, changing earlier layers will bust the cache on the lower layers and make your next build slow again.

 Docker development using VS Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~